priyanshiiguptaaa/Amazon_smbhv/README.md

-Here’s a more polished and visually appealing version of your README file:

----

 # 🌍 **Export Management Platform for Indian SMBs**
 **A comprehensive platform to streamline international export processes for Indian small and medium businesses.**
 *Built with innovation for the Amazon Hackathon.*